hpoydar/artoo-roomba/README.md

-# Artoo Adaptor For Roomba
+# Artoo Adaptor For iRobot Create 2

-This repository contains the Artoo (http://artoo.io/) adaptor for the iRobot Roomba or Create robots (http://www.irobot.com/About-iRobot/STEM.aspx).
+This repository contains the Artoo (http://artoo.io/) adaptor for the iRobot Roomba or Create 2 robots (http://www.irobot.com/About-iRobot/STEM.aspx).

 Artoo is a open source micro-framework for robotics using Ruby.